Cimeci/ft_transcendence/README.md

 ```

 ## Getting Started
+The entire project is designed as services, which are isolated, metered, and orchestrated by a docker-compose.yml file, itself managed by a Makefile (this allows for greater flexibility during the development and debugging phase).
+For readability, we have divided the compose into several files according to their use.

 ### Prerequisites
 To run the project, we need to ensure we have:
 - VirtualBox or similar (for 42 campus environment)
 - 8GB RAM minimum, 10GB recommended
 - 20GB free disk space
-> **⚠️ NOTE** When running in a 42 campus environment, execute the make fullstack command only after commenting out the grafana, prometheus, and kibana server blocks in reverse-proxy/config/nginx.conf.
+> **⚠️ NOTE** When running in a 42 campus environment, execute the `make fullstack` command only after commenting out the `grafana`, `prometheus`, and `kibana` server blocks in `reverse-proxy/config/nginx.conf`.
 - Installed [Docker](https://docs.docker.com/get-started/get-docker/)
 - Installed [Docker Compose](https://docs.docker.com/compose/install/)
 - Make sure our user has root privileges and be in the docker groupe: